AppsFlyerSDK/appsflyer-unity-sample-app/README.md

 <img src="Docs/Images/user-invite.png" width="650">

 ### 7. Build your app and run it on your device
-> For the AppsFlyer unity plugin to work, you will need to run the app on a real iOS or Android device(and not a simulated one).
+> We highly recommend running and testing your app on a real iOS or Android device(and not a simulated one).

 ### 8. Click your link, invite a friend and get the highest score!
 - Now that your app is running, click the link and see your DeepLink values under the **Referral Bonuses** window.